IKIM-Essen/master-project-seminar/README.md

 ## new
 Please hand in the final version of your pipeline latest on **08.02.2023.** So we can check your results before the final presentations.

-The final presentations will take place on **13.02.2023 and 14.02.2023 at 2 pm.** Please all be prepared to present your projects.
+The final presentations will take place on **13.02.2023 at 2 pm and 14.02.2023 at 10 am.** Please all be prepared to present your projects.

 ## adapter sequences and reference genome